 Late work will not be accepted for this class - nor will make-up exams be given - without a documented, university-accepted, excused reason for the absence.
 See attendance policy for acceptable, excusable absences.
-If you need to make-up an exam due to an excused absence, please provide the instructor with the appropriate documentation for your absence, and ask the instructor, in-person or via email, when the exam can be rescheduled for you (this must be done within one week of the missed exam if you're well enough to contact the instructor, and before the last week of the semester; make-up exams will not be scheduled during finals week.)
+If you need to make-up an exam or assignment due to an excused absence, please provide the instructor with the appropriate documentation for your absence, and ask the instructor, in-person or via email, when the exam or assignment can be rescheduled for you (this must be done within one week of the missed exam or assignment, and before the last week of the semester; make-up work will not be accepted during finals week.)